Dr. Guangzhi (Terry) Zhao

 consumer behavior, advertising, promotion, and social marketing

-Guangzhi (Terry) Zhao is Assistant Professor of Marketing in the Joseph A. Sellinger, S.J., School of Business and Management at Loyola University Maryland.
+Guangzhi (Terry) Zhao is Associate Professor of Marketing in the Joseph A. Sellinger, S.J., School of Business and Management at Loyola University Maryland.
 He received his Ph.D. from the University of California, Irvine and his Master degree in Economics from the Sun Yat-sen University, China.
 Terry has taught Ph.D. seminars, graduate (MBA, EMBA, Par-time MBA) classes, and undergraduate courses including Promotion Strategies, Marketing Communication, Consumer Behavior, etc. His research focuses on consumer behavior, advertising, promotion, and social marketing.
 Terry's research has been published in several top marketing journals including the Journal of Marketing, Journal of Marketing Research, Journal of Consumer Research, Journal of Personal Selling and Sales Management, Journal of Promotion Management, and others.

 PhD, University of California, Irvine